icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 └──dockerfiles/
 ```

-To set up the environment, simply build and run the Docker project within the dockerfiles folder:
+To set up the environment, build and run the Docker project within the dockerfiles folder:

 ```bash
 cd /path/to/dockerfiles/